maxaus2002/Evaluating-Deep-Learning-Models-for-Minute-Level-Bitcoin-Forecasting-and-Subsequent-Trading-/README.md

             ├─ forecast_MONTH_YEAR.csv
             └─ performance_MONTH_YEAR.png

-  Metrics summaries (metrics_summary.csv) are generated in the roots and appended per month.
+  Metrics summaries (metrics_summary.csv) are generated in the root and appended per month.
   Only the primary root (monthly_forecasts) stores model.pt and scalers.pkl.